 Facilities and Resources

-The department includes three first-year laboratories, two of which are outfitted with up-to-date computers and lab software at every work station.
+The department includes three main laboratories, all of which are outfitted with up-to-date computers and lab software at every work station.
 Research and upper-level labs are supplied with specialized electronic, acoustic, optics and holography equipment such as a multi-channel analyzer, optical table, evaporator and ellipsometer.
-Dedicated computer labs are also available for data analysis, word processing and on-line access.
+All our laboratories allow for data analysis, word processing and on-line access.

 The TRU Observatory (completed in spring 2005) is located on the roof of the International Building (situated on the same site as the original observatory that had been built in 1972), and houses a 14" Celestron Schmidt-Cassegrain reflector telescope.
 The department owns a CCD camera that can be attached to the telescope and used to record images.
 There is an outdoor observation platform that allows for set-up of smaller, portable telescopes.
 The department also has a solar telescope with its main mirrors located on the roof of the Science Building connected to an observation area inside.Observatory photo gallery